quantifiedcode/python-anti-patterns/docs/maintainability/import_module_shadowed_by_loop_variable.rst

 Summary
 -------

 A loop has defined a variable with the same name as an imported module.
 This can cause bugs in a module because it overrides the meaning of the module name.
-Attempting to access module members after the module name has been redefined can result in runtime errors or unintended behavior.
+Attempting to access members from the overridden module can result in runtime errors or unintended behavior.
 The variable name should be renamed to something other than a module name.

 Description
 -----------